-- 1. Only the first retail purchaser, who purchases the recreational vehicle from an authorized Heartland Recreational Vehicles, LLC ("Heartland") dealer, and who uses the recreational vehicle, under normal use, for its intended purpose of private single family travel; and - 1.
+- 1. Only the first retail purchaser, who purchases the recreational vehicle from an authorized Heartland Recreational Vehicles, LLC ("Heartland") dealer, and who uses the recreational vehicle, under normal use, for its intended purpose of private single family recreational travel, camping, and seasonal usage; and - 2.
 Except as otherwise excluded, Defects attributable to Heartland in the construction of the recreational vehicle.
 "Defect" means the failure of the recreational vehicle to substantially conform to Heartland's design and manufacturing specifications and tolerances caused by a defect in materials used or workmanship performed by Heartland.

-LANDMARK BRAND TWO (2) YEAR LIMITED WARRANTY
+ONE (1) YEAR LIMITED WARRANTY